-Join Todd Perkins for an in-depth discussion in this video Set up a database, part of Up and Running with Java Applications.
+Join Todd Perkins for an in-depth discussion in this video Set up a database, part of Learning Java Applications.

 - Our next step is to create a database.…You can actually do that from within the NetBeans IDE,…which is great.…Right now, I have my project closed,…but if yours is open, you can leave it open if you want.…If you ever want to close your project,…you can always right click your project…and choose Close.…You create the database through the Services tab,…right next to Projects,…so it's on the left side of the screen.…On the Mac it says Java DB right here.…On Windows you might find that under the Databases section,…so you might have to expand that a little bit…to see Java DB.…